dasbury-esri/classic-converter-app/README.md

 Found that /converter-app/index.html contained hardcoded references to the ./assets folder which is only created after a production build.
 Edited those lines to point to /src/main.tsx so Vite can run successfully
 ### davi6569/AGO-oath2-integration
 To ease user workflow, added a button to do authentication via ArcGIS Online OAuth2.
-Removed the token input field and its references from index.html and Converter.tsx
+Removed the token input field and its references from index.html and Converter.tsx also updated .gitignore to exclude the node_modules folder

 ## Environment Notes